dotbitHQ/dotbithq.github.io/faq.md

 ### What happens after my account expires?

-After the .bit account expires, it will enter a 30-day grace period.
+After the .bit account expires, it will enter a 90-day grace period.
 If you renew your .bit account during the grace period, you will still have the account.
-If the .bit account is not renewed within the grace period, the .bit account will enter a 7-day reduced price auction period and the first bidder will get the account.
+If the .bit account is not renewed within the grace period, the .bit account will enter a 28-day [Dutch Auction](https://en.wikipedia.org/wiki/Dutch_auction) period and the first bidder will get the account.
 After the auction period ends and no bids are placed, the account will become publicly available for registration at a price determined by the number of characters in the account.

 ## Administration Related